learn-co-curriculum/javascript-curriculum-assignment-objects-readme/README.md

 - Between the commas, we have two pieces of information instead of one.
 These are known as `key-value` pairs.
 Keys are strings that describe a value and are followed by a colon `:`.
 The colon is followed by the value that the key represents.
 In `"name": "Pikachu"`, "name" is the `key` and "Pikachu" is the `value`.

-Lets use new lines to make this Object more readable:
+Lets use newlines to make this Object more readable:

 ```js
 var pikachu = {